jcurl/RJCP.base/README.md

 ### Compiling

+#### Preconditions

+Before compiling, you'll need .NET Core installed of course.
+Special requirements include:

+* Update your NuGet repository path to include `RJCP.MSBuildTasks.nupkg`

+When performing release builds on Windows:

+* Ensure that `signtool.exe` is in your path for release builds;
+* The file `signcert.crt` is the certificate that is sought for in the certificate store of Windows.
+Update this file to match the signing certificate to use (it's the public portion only).
+Ensure to import the private portion certificate separately.

+#### Using RJ BUILD

 Generally, the projects can be loaded and compiled with Visual Studio 2019.
 It uses the `dotnet` tool for building.